Law

 Course description

-The A Level helps students develop a range of transferable skills: analysis, attention to detail, logical thinking, research, essay writing and the ability to produce a balanced, persuasive argument.
+The A Level helps students develop a range of transferable skills: communication/advocacy, analysis, attention to detail, logical thinking, research, essay writing and the ability to produce a balanced, persuasive argument.
+Many of our law students go on to study at Russell Group universities and to work at top law firms.

-The A Level in Law fosters students’ interest in law and helps them develop knowledge and skills relevant to further study of law and other subjects.
-Students will be provided advice about future careers and learn the qualifying routes for people in the legal system.
+The A Level in Law fosters a large number of students’ interest in law and helps them develop knowledge and skills relevant to further study of law and other subjects.
+It develops highly employable skills.
+Students are given advice about future careers and learn the qualifying routes for people in the legal system.

 Examination